xiix0/scam/README.md

-Be cheerful while you are alive.
+Whenever you find that you are on the side of the majority, it is time to reform.
-		-- Phathotep, 24th Century B.C.
+		-- Mark Twain